 This course is intended for students who have previously studied French but who need to strengthen their foundational language skills before taking French 2.
 This course has the same objectives as French 1 but allows for a greater depth and variety of activities, given the students’ previous experience with the language and culture.

-For students who have completed French B, French 1 or French 1P, this course continues to develop oral and written command of all basic structures in French and introduces the reading of short books such as Le Petit Nicolas and Le Petit Prince.
+This course continues to develop oral and written command of all basic structures in French and introduces the reading of short books such as Le Petit Nicolas and Le Petit Prince.
 Many other cultural readings, projects and audio-visual materials connect students to various aspects of daily life in France and in the French-speaking world.

 French 2 (Honors)